asjadnaqvi/DiD/docs/code/06_bacon.md

 [Goodman-Bacon, A. (2021).
 Difference-in-differences with variation in treatment timing.
 Journal of Econometrics.](https://www.sciencedirect.com/science/article/pii/S0304407621001445)

-If you cannot access it, there are working paper versions floating around the internet (e.g. [one here on NBER](https://www.nber.org/papers/w25018)) plus there is also a video available on [YouTube here](https://www.youtube.com/watch?v=m1xSMNTKoMs).
+If you cannot access it, there are working paper versions floating around the internet (e.g. [one here on NBER](https://www.nber.org/papers/w25018)) plus there are also videos available on YouTube, for example, [one here](https://www.youtube.com/watch?v=m1xSMNTKoMs).

-Let us start with equation 3 in the paper which states that:
+Let us start with equation 3 in the paper which states the key equation of the $$ \hat{\beta}^{DD} $$ parameter:

 $$ \hat{\beta}^{DD} = \frac{\hat{C}(y_{it},\tilde{D}_{it})}{\hat{V}^D} = \frac{ \frac{1}{NT} \sum_i{\sum_t{y_{it}\tilde{D}_{it}}}}{ \frac{1}{NT} \sum_i{\sum_t{\tilde{D}^2_{it}}}}  $$

-which is basically the standard panel regression with fixed effects.
-But a lot is going on in terms of symbols which we need to carefully define.
-Let's start with the easy ones:
+This is basically a standard panel regression with fixed effects (see Greene or Wooldridge textbooks on panel estimations).
+Under the hood, a lot is going on in terms of symbols which we need to define.
+Let's start with the basic ones:

 *  $$ N $$ = total panels because $$ i = 1\dots N $$
 *  $$ T $$ = total time periods because $$ t = 1\dots T $$